 The A-C joint is located at the top of the shoulder and formed from the union of the acromion (portion of shoulder blade) and the clavicle (collarbone).
 With direct trauma to the shoulder or a fall on an outstretched hand, the joint can be injured.
 These injuries are classified into three grades:

-The capsule of the shoulder joint is fibrous tissue that interconnects the muscles and tendons of the shoulder for support.
+Grade 1: some tearing of the A-C ligamentThe capsule of the shoulder joint is fibrous tissue that interconnects the muscles and tendons of the shoulder for support.
 This tissue can become degenerative; therefore the patient is usually over 40 years old.
 Initially the pain is moderate to severe with limited motion in all shoulder movements.
 Most of the time there is no specific event that caused it.
 The pain interferes with sleep.
 Most of the time the acute phase requires pain medication.

 Chiropractic intervention is most effective in the later stiffening stages.
-Ultrasound and shoulder exercises are used in our office along with adjustments to any “fixed” joint related to the area.
+Ultrasound and shoulder exercises are used in our office along with adjustments to any “fixed†joint related to the area.
 Improvement with conservative measures should occur over a 1-3 month period.
 Otherwise surgical intervention may be warranted.

 Bursae are fluid-filled sacs in our joints that decrease the friction between tendons and bone.
 They are needed so that the tendon does not repetitively rub on the bone and become frayed.
 Abnormal movements of the shoulder causing changes in the proper alignment of muscles and tendons due to poor posture, repetitive motions, or direct injury, can inflame the bursae.
 All movements for the patient are painful.
 Early stages of chiropractic care include pulsed ultrasound and ice with rehabilitation following improvement.